Data Browser

 Example:

-After performing a Quick Preview Run we get a full sample result of 20 rows:
+After performing a Quick Preview Run we may get a full sample result of 20 rows: